EnvisionDoc/enos_fundamental_en/overview/enos_gettingstarted.md

 To get started with EnOS, you'll first need to request an account.

-You can request an indidual account or an Enterprise account based on your needs.
+You can request an individual account or an Enterprise account based on your needs.

 ## Obtain Account